This site is currently under development and is not yet launched. If this site is ready to be launched, please contact webadmin@anr.msu.edu.

 Look for reliable ideas and examples

-Start by reviewing trustworthy resources, practical strategies, and real‑world examples.
+Start by reviewing trustworthy resources, practical strategies and real‑world examples.
 Talk with your group about tools or ideas that could move your goal forward.
-Ask if anyone knows another place — or a person — who has tried something similar.
+Ask if anyone knows another place, person or group who has tried something similar.

 You may also want to: